AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

    pip install -r requirements.txt
 3. **Path your Dataset**
    -If you have downloaded the dataset from the given link at kaggle , then place it in both the directories to avoid pathing issues.
-  -run this code before strting the script
+  -run this code on terminal before strting the script
      ```bash
      mkdir Preprocessing
      cd Preprocessing